goFrendiAsgard/zaruba/README.md

 * `link.sh`: A shell script, containing set of commands to be executed when user perform `zaruba orgainze` or `zaruba watch`.

+Optionally, a component can also has `organize-project.sh` or any other shell script for custome command.

 To create a new component, you can perform:

 ```sh